 What about the Standard edition pricing?
 That is the best part:

 The Standard Edition for VMware Backup is priced at USD 216/CPU-socket/annum.
 If your requirement comes under 6 CPU sockets, you get an additional discount of 50% that could lead to USD 108/CPU-socket/annum!

 The Standard Edition for Hyper-V Backup also has surprises.
 Priced at a reasonable USD 144/CPU-socket/annum, it gets down to USD 72/CPU-socket/annum if you fall under the above-mentioned discount category.

 Both 3.9 and 3.9.1 made small but significant improvements to the overall product position.
 By adding small and regular improvements, customers don’t have to wait long for new features like it’s regular with the major releases.
-Also, Standard edition will make a good and reliable edition available to small business market which is usually malnourished with features.
+Also, the Standard edition will make a good and reliable edition available to the small business market which is usually malnourished with features.